xuemulong/miio_tc_demo/README.md

 >  Example--up

->  b.the arduino will update the state of DHT11 every 100s;
+>  a.the arduino will update the state of DHT11 every 100s;

->  c.the arduino will try to check the DHT every 10s to make sure if there is an event occurr.
+>  b.the arduino will try to check the DHT every 10s to make sure if there is an event occurr.

 ###6.Display：
   You can see the process of communicates on the computer if you connect Arduino with computer through UART0.